takagi/pic/README.markdown

     DEFPICMACRO name arguments form

-Defines a PIC macro. `pic-macroexpand` returns an expansion for a defined PIC macro.
+Defines a PIC macro. `pic-macroexpand` returns an expansion for a PIC macro form.

 ### [Function] pic-compile

     PIC-COMPILE

 Compiles and outputs the complete assembly for PIC functions defined with `defpic` macro to `*standard-output*`.
-The output assembly is to be expected to be assembled with Microchip's MPASM assembler.
+The output assembly is expected to be assembled with Microchip's MPASM assembler.

 ### [Function] pic-disassemble